paoloricciuti/sveltekit-search-params/README.md

 ## Vite dependecies error

-If ran into issues with vite you need to update your `vite.config.ts` or `vite.config.js` file to include the plugin exported from `sveltekit-search-params/plugin`.
+If you ran into issues with vite you need to update your `vite.config.ts` or `vite.config.js` file to include the plugin exported from `sveltekit-search-params/plugin`.
 It's as simple as

 ```javascript
 import { sveltekit } from "@sveltejs/kit/vite";